pankajsejwal/pattern-matching/README.md

 pattern-matching
 ================

-To implement Mathematica style pattern matching.
+To implement Mathematica style pattern matching in Maxima.
 This work is in its initial stage.

 What this achieves is seggreagating the list based on "_","__" & "___" patterns exactly as Mathematica.